|Date of Birth||28.12.1988|

 As the reigning British champion, he returned to the main WRC field in a DMACK World Rally Team Fiesta WRC in 2017 and impressed hugely in claiming his first win on home ground in Britain.

 Evans regained his place in the M-Sport Ford squad in 2018 and finished fifth in the 2019 standings, despite missing two rounds through injury.

 Evans and co-driver Scott Martin linked up with former team-mate Sébastien Ogier in an all-new line-up at Toyota Gazoo Racing in 2020.
 Victories in Sweden and Turkey made them title favourites, but a heart-breaking crash at the final round in Monza meant they had to settle for second.

-The 2021 season followed a similar script.
-Evans was triumphant in Croatia and Finland but hit trouble on other rallies.
-Despite taking the fight to the final round, the Welshman missed out on the title by 23 points, finishing second to Ogier.
+The 2021 season followed a similar script and, despite taking the fight to the final round, the Welshman missed out on the title by 23 points, finishing second to Ogier.